SharePoint/sp-dev-docs/docs/embedded/tutorials/doc-processing-acs.md

     }
 ```

-Create method `analyzeReceiptStream` to get the OCR fields through ACS processing.
+Create method `analyzeReceiptStream` to get the OCR fields through Azure Cognitive Services processing.
 Here we are taking the `prebuilt-invoice` model, but other models can be chosen.
 ```ts
 private static async analyzeReceiptStream(stream: Readable): Promise<any> {